-Essential to the Purposes of the Eclipse Foundation is the development of three inter-related communities around each Project:
+Essential to the purposes of the Eclipse Foundation is the development of three inter-related communities around each project:

-- Contributors and Committers a thriving, diverse and active community of developers is the key component of any Eclipse Project.
-Ideally, this community should be an open, transparent, inclusive, and diverse community of Committers and (non-Committer) Contributors.
-Attracting new Contributors and Committers to an open source project is time consuming and requires active recruiting, not just passive "openness".
-The Project Leadership must make reasonable efforts to encourage and nurture promising new Contributors. - ◆ Projects must have diversity goals to ensure diversity of thought and avoid relying on any one company or organization.
-At the same time, we acknowledge that enforcing a particular diversity metric is a poor way to achieve these goals; rather we expect the project leadership to help the diversity evolve organically. - ♦ Diversity is a means to an end, not an end in itself, thus diversity goals will differ by project based on the other accomplishments of the project(s). - Projects are required to explain their diversity efforts and accomplishments during Reviews. - Users an active and engaged user community is proof-positive that the Project's exemplary tools are useful and needed.
+2.3.1 Contributors and Committers

+A thriving, diverse, and active community of developers is the key component of any Eclipse project.
+Ideally, this community should be an open, transparent, inclusive, and diverse community of committers and (non-committer) contributors.
+Attracting new contributors and committers to an open source project is time consuming and requires active recruiting, not just passive "openness".
+The project leadership must make reasonable efforts to encourage and nurture promising new contributors.

+2.3.2 Users

+An active and engaged user community is proof-positive that the project's exemplary tools are useful and needed.
 Furthermore, a large user community is one of the key factors in creating a viable ecosystem around an Eclipse project, thus encouraging additional open source and commercial organizations to participate.
+Like all good things, a user community takes time and effort to bring to fruition, but once established is typically self-sustaining.

+2.3.3 Adopters

-Like all good things, a user community takes time and effort to bring to fruition, but once established is typically self-sustaining. - Adopters an active and engaged adopter/plug-in developer community is the only way to prove that an Eclipse project is providing extensible frameworks and extensible tools accessible via documented APIs.
+An active and engaged adopter/plug-in developer community is the only way to prove that an Eclipse project is providing extensible frameworks and extensible tools accessible via documented APIs.
 Reuse of the frameworks within the companies that are contributing to the project is necessary, but not sufficient to demonstrate an adopter community.
-Again, creating, encouraging, and nurturing an adopter community outside of the Project's developers takes time, energy, and creativity by the Project Leadership, but is essential to the Project's long-term open source success.
+Again, creating, encouraging, and nurturing an adopter community outside of the project's developers takes time, energy, and creativity by the project leadership, but is essential to the project's long-term open source success.

-The Eclipse community considers the absence of any one or more of these communities as proof that the Project is not sufficiently open, transparent, and inviting, and/or that it has emphasized tools at the expense of extensible frameworks or vice versa.
+The Eclipse community considers the absence of any one or more of these communities as proof that the project is not sufficiently open, transparent, and inviting, and/or that it has emphasized tools at the expense of extensible frameworks or vice versa.